 Nathaniel Bowditch Mentoring Clinic

-The NMB Clinic is a mentoring event composed of individual classes, meetings, and projects.
+The NBM Clinic is a mentoring event composed of individual classes, meetings, and projects.

 Teach our students Biblical truth about important and current topics.